Boston marathoner reflects on helping collapsed runner as video goes viral

 Aaron Beggs says video of him and Brazilian Robson De Oliveira helping an exhausted competitor went viral due to a need for feel-good stories.

-The Northern Irish runner who helped carry a collapsed competitor over the finish line of the Boston marathon says the world needed a feel-good story “amid the vortex of negativity” as he reflected on what prompted him to help and why the video of the incident went viral on social media.
+The Northern Irish runner who helped carry a collapsed competitor over the finish line of the Boston marathon says the world needed a feel-good story amid pervasive negativity in the news as he reflected on what prompted him to help and why the video of the incident went viral on social media.

 The 130th edition of the race on Monday saw defending champions John Korir and Sharon Lokedi complete a Kenyan sweep, with Korir setting a new course record while Lokedi missed her previous record by one second.